 When you have ulcerative colitis, your large intestine can have a hard time absorbing water and salt.
 That can make you dehydrated.
 So can diarrhea, which is common with UC flares.
 Set a goal to drink enough water and other liquids so you're not thirsty.
 An electrolyte-replacement drink may help if you have diarrhea.
-If you're dizzy, weak, or haven't gone to the bathroom in 12 hours, call 911.
+If you're dizzy, weak, or haven't gone to the bathroom in 12 hours, see your doctor right away.

 Bouts of diarrhea often can bother your skin.
 Use moist towelettes for wiping.
 Follow up with an ointment, such as a vitamin A and D cream.
 Need more relief?
 Soak in a salt water bath, which may ease soreness.
 Try acetaminophen for pain, but avoid NSAIDs, such as ibuprofen and naproxen.
 They can trigger flares and cause other problems.

 A flare can zap your appetite, but you still need nutrients.
 Find a few go-to foods you can handle.
 Bland items often work.
 Skip fatty, greasy fare.
 Raw fruits and veggies can also irritate.
 It helps to peel or cook them, but they still bother some people.
 Eat small meals more often instead of three large ones each day.
 If you're losing weight, your doctor might suggest meal-replacement drinks.

 Flares can make you have to use the bathroom ASAP.
 Know where restrooms are to put your mind at ease.
 Also, pack an emergency kit with items such as baby wipes, toilet paper, ointment, underwear and liners, deodorizer, and extra pants.
 It can help you feel prepared and OK before you head out.